-6 The core learning partnership was composed by: Antonio Rota, Senior Livestock Expert (IFAD), Shyam Khadka Senior Portfolio Advisor (IFAD), Eric Patrick, Climate Change Adaptation Specialist (IFAD), Robson Mutandi, Country Programme Manager (IFAD), Hani Elsadani, Country Programme Manager (IFAD); Pradeep Itty, Senior Evaluation into the synthesis process.
-This report has benefitted from the active collaboration and peer review that this group has provided.
+6 The core learning partnership was composed by: Antonio Rota, Senior Livestock Expert (IFAD), Shyam Khadka Senior Portfolio Advisor (IFAD), Eric Patrick, Climate Change Adaptation Specialist (IFAD), Robson Mutandi, Country Programme Manager (IFAD), Hani Elsadani, Country Programme Manager (IFAD); Pradeep Itty, Senior Evaluation Officer (IFAD) Phillip Ankers, Chief, Livestock Production Systems Branch (AGAS-FAO) (FAO); Stephan Baas, Senior Officer, Climate Impact, Adaptation & Environmental Sustainability Team; Climate, Energy and Tenure Division (NRCthe start to channel views and feedback from each agency into the synthesis process.
+This report has benefited from the active collaboration and peer review of this group.
 The entire exercise was developed over three phases.
 The initial phase included preparatory work and preliminary literature review, the drafting and approval of the concept note, preliminary analysis by OED and IOE, and interviews in Rome (Jeremy Swift).
-The second phase included the selection of the core sample by OED and IOE; analysis of the core sample; and writing up and reviewing the report (Saverio Krätli and Marie Monimart, between October 2014 and January 2015).
+The second phase included the selection of the core sample by OED and IOE; analysis of the core sample; and writing up and reviewing7 the report (Saverio Krätli and Marie Monimart, between October 2014 and January 2015).
 The final phase consisted in communication and dissemination, including a learning workshop (Saverio Krätli, between February and July 2015).

-- The sample for the JES consisted of two sets.
-The first set was a collection of 11.
-65 documents selected by IOE and OED (half each), including 42 evaluation documents covering project, country, and regional levels8; 4 management responses; and 18 documents concerning ongoing projects (including 2 IFAD grants)9.
-The JES refers to this set as the 'core sample'.
-All in all, because of the regional and country-level evaluations, the core sample covers some 600 projects10, about 10% of which included a pastoral-oriented component.
+- 11. The sample for the JES consisted of two sets.
+The first set was a collection of 65 documents selected by IOE and OED (half each), including 43 evaluation documents covering project, country, and regional levels;8 4 management responses; and 18 documents concerning ongoing projects (including 2 IFAD grants).9 The JES refers to this set as the 'core sample'.
+All in all, because of the regional and country-level evaluations, the core sample covers some 600 projects, 10 about 10 per cent of which included a pastoral-oriented component.
 The ongoing projects from the two organizations were included to assess current directions of work in pastoral development, and the extent to which lessons have been learned from previous evaluations.
-All items in the core sample are listed in Annex 1.11 The second set resulted from a portfolio analysis undertaken by IOE and OED, aimed at identifying all 'pastoral-oriented' projects initiated between 2003 and 2013 (therefore including many that were not/will not be evaluated).
+All items in the core sample are listed in annex I. 11 The second set resulted from a portfolio analysis undertaken by IOE and OED, aimed at identifying all 'pastoral-oriented' projects initiated between 2003 and 2013 (therefore including many that were not/will not be evaluated).
 This analysis led to the identification of 31 IFAD projects and 163 FAO projects.
 13 The JES refers to this set as the 'comprehensive inventory'. - The criteria used to select the ongoing projects for the core sample are 12. outlined below.
-For FAO: i) projects designed following completion of country evaluations (five selected in Somalia and Sudan, with focus on vaccination, inputs distribution, development and resilience strengthening); ii) projects addressing FAO normative work (one selected, for the set-up of a pastoralism knowledge hub, recently started.
-For IFAD: i) projects designed following an evaluation (regional representation covering 4 out of 5 IFAD regions, namely Latin America (Bolivia), Near East and Northern Africa (Syria, Sudan, Mongolia), East Africa (Ethiopia), Asia and Pacific (global grant - First global gathering of women pastoralists)-it was not possible to include West and Central Africa as there are no new pastoral-oriented projects approved in this region; ii) particularly innovative projects (Kyrgyz Republic for the new pastoral law), and two grants. - The sample was analysed combining a simple quantitative approach to both sets, evaluations and projects, with strategic reading of the documents in the core
+For FAO: (i) projects designed following completion of country evaluations (five selected in Somalia and Sudan, with the focus on vaccination, inputs distribution, development and resilience strengthening); (ii) projects addressing FAO normative work (one selected, for the set-up of a pastoralism knowledge hub, recently started).
+For IFAD: (i) projects designed following an evaluation (regional representation covering 4 out of 5 IFAD regions, namely Latin America (Bolivia), Near East and Northern Africa (Syria, Sudan, Kyrgyzstan), East Africa (Ethiopia), Asia and Pacific (global grant - First global gathering of women pastoralists, Mongolia).
+It was not possible to include West and Central Africa as there are no new pastoral-oriented projects approved in this region; (ii) particularly innovative projects (Kyrgyz Republic for the new pastoral law), and two grants. - The sample was analysed combining a simple quantitative approach to both 13. sets, evaluations and projects, with strategic reading of the documents in the core sample against the background of academic work on drylands and pastoral systems.
+A selective analysis of a few other agencies' work in pastoral development